SmartekWorks/smartekworks.github.io/swat/setup_execservices.md

 #### Windows Firewall

 If you execute the scenario for the first on Windows with Windows Firewall enabled, there may be a dialog shown to ask whether allow the communication of `IEDriverServer.exe` or `chromedriver.exe`.
 Please permit the communication.
 You can also add the permission manually in your windows firewall settings.

+#### Windows IME

+If scenarios are executed on a non-English Windows, please make sure the default IME is English.
+Otherwise, non-English keyboard might be activated and wrong characters would be input.